nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 # Conclusion

-Of course, `@robolex/sure` has lots of different helpers for `arrays`, `tuples`, spreaded tuples, optional keys, etc.
+Of course, `@robolex/sure` has lots of different helpers for `arrays`, `tuples`, optional keys, etc.
+But the main idea is that if something is not defined yet you can easily define it yourself.
+In my real-life project I have multiple definitions that are not yet added to the core library, for example `orUndef` which allows a value to be `undefined`.

 > Regarding `optional`, it also supports `exactOptionalPropertyTypes` as compared to `zod` >
 > [https://github.com/colinhacks/zod/issues/635]([https://github.com/colinhacks/zod/issues/635])

-But all of them are implemented on this very small core.
+But all of them are implemented on this minuscule core.

 **My general direction was to put ALL the complexity in the type-system and leave the runtime as simple as humanly possible.**

 The generated code is ESM and can be easily understood.

-A library shouldn't be responsible for the type of errors it returns or some specific parsing it does to make the simple use-cases simpler but the real use-cases more complex.
+When a library focuses on trying to cover all the simpler use-cases, it often gets to a point where implementing real, complex use-cases much harder.

 `@robolex/sure` is so simple that you can use it as a wrapper around `zod` or `yup` or `io-ts` or anything else you want.